oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 If the Relying Party does not send an Accept Header, the response type is assumed to be known implicit or out-of-band.

-## Status List Response
+## Status List Response {#status-types-response}

-In the successful response, the Status List Provider MUST use the following content-type:
+In the successful response, the Status List Provider SHOULD use the following content-type:

 - "application/statuslist+json" for Status List in JSON format
 - "application/statuslist+jwt" for Status List in JWT format